How to Register Your Marriage in Korea (혼인신고): A Step-by-Step Guide

 - Alien Registration Card (외국인등록증): bring your current ARC if you have one.

-For the country-by-country process of obtaining your home-country document, embassy contact details, and apostille requirements, see the marriage documents from your home country guide.
+For the country-by-country process of getting your home-country document, embassy contact details, and apostille requirements, see the marriage documents from your home country guide.

 Korean spouse side